-- a) Not take part in a decision in the course of carrying out his or her office or powers knowing that the decision might further a private interest of the Senior Official, a person directly associated with the Senior Official or the Senior Official's minor or adult child; - b) Not use their office or powers to influence or to seek to influence a decision to be made by or on behalf of the Crown or a public agency to further a private interest of the Senior Official, a person directly associated with the Senior Official or the Senior Official's minor child or to improperly further any other person's private interest;

-- c) Not use or communicate information not available to the general public that was gained by the Senior Official in the course of carrying out his or her office or powers to further or seek to further a private interest of the Senior Official or any other person's private interest; and - d) Appropriately and adequately disclose a real or apparent conflict of interest.
+- (a) Not take part in a decision while carrying out his or her office or powers knowing that the decision might further a private interest of the Senior Official, a person directly associated with the Senior Official or the Senior Official's minor or adult child; - (b) Not use their office or powers to influence or to seek to influence a decision to be made by or on behalf of the Crown or a public agency to further a private interest of the Senior Official, a person directly associated with the Senior Official or the Senior Official's minor child or to improperly further any other person's private interest; - (c) Not use or communicate information not available to the public that was gained by the Senior Official while conducting his or her office or powers to further or seek to further a private interest of the Senior Official or any other person's private interest; and - (d) Appropriately and adequately disclose a real or apparent conflict of interest.

-5.2 Concurrent employment
+11. Concurrent employment

-The CEO must not be involved in any appointment, business, undertaking or employment, including self-employment, other than the appointment, business, undertaking or employment of the IAC ("Concurrent Employment"), unless the CEO applies to the Ethics Commissioner for approval for in writing to engage in the Concurrent Employment.
+The CEO must not be involved in any appointment, business, undertaking or employment, including self- employment, other than the appointment, business, undertaking or employment of IAC ("Concurrent Employment"), unless the CEO applies to the Ethics Commissioner for approval for in writing to engage in the Concurrent Employment.

-5.3 Restrictions on holdings
+III.
+Restrictions on holdings

-The CEO must not hold publicly-traded securities unless:
+The CEO must not hold publicly traded securities unless:

-- i.
-They are held in a financial arrangement (e.g. blind trust) approved by the Ethics Commissioner; or - ii.
-An approval or exemption has been provided in writing by the Ethics Commissioner.
+- (a) They are held in a financial arrangement (e.g., blind trust) approved by the Ethics Commissioner; or - (b) An approval or exemption has been provided in writing by the Ethics Commissioner.

-5.4 Disclosure statements and returns
+IV.
+Disclosure statements and returns

-Each year at a time specified by the Ethics Commissioner, the CEO must provide to the Ethics Commissioner a disclosure statement of the assets, liabilities, and financial interests of the CEO, the CEO's spouse or adult interdependent partner, the CEO's minor children, and any private corporation controlled by the CEO, the CEO's spouse or adult interdependent partner, the CEO's minor children, or any combination thereof.
+Within 60 days of becoming the CEO and in each subsequent year at a time specified by the Ethics Commissioner, the CEO must provide to the Ethics Commissioner a disclosure statement of the assets, liabilities, and financial interests of the CEO, the CEO's spouse or adult interdependent partner, the CEO's minor children, and any private corporation controlled by the CEO, the CEO's spouse or adult interdependent partner, the CEO's minor children, or any combination thereof or such other information as required by the Ethics Commissioner.

 The CEO must provide a return relating to persons directly associated to the Ethics Commissioner within 60 days of becoming the CEO.

 The CEO must file with the Ethics Commissioner an updated disclosure statement or return relating to persons directly associated within 30 days of any material change to a previous disclosure statement or return relating to persons directly associated.